1Amir/TeamNightOwlDev.github.io/TeamNightOwl-CSS/README.txt

  TNO-boxtshadow9px   Makes A 9px Box Shadow To Go Onto Your Text TNO-boxshadow10px   Makes A 10px Box Shadow To Go Onto Your Text

+ TNO-headFont1-5       Adds A Font To Your Header TNO-textFont1         Adds A Font To Your text

  TNO-red              Makes Text red
  TNO-blue             Makes Text blue
  TNO-lightblue        Makes Text Light Blue